-Term Definition Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; andb. whether the information or opinion is recorded in a material form or not.
-PhD award date The date an individual's Doctor of Philosophy (Phd) thesis is passed (not the date of conferral).
-Priority population Means Aboriginal and/or Torres Strait Islander people, older people experiencing diseases of ageing, people with rare or currently untreatable diseases/conditions, people in remote/rural communities, people with a disability, individuals from culturally and linguistically diverse communities, LGBTIQ+ people, youth.
+Term Definition Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not.
+Priority population Means Aboriginal and/or Torres Strait Islander people, older people experiencing diseases of ageing, people with rare or currently untreatable diseases/conditions, people in remote/rural communities, people with a disability, individuals from culturally and linguistically diverse communities, LGBTIQ+ people, youth, people with mental illness, people in socioeconomically disadvantaged circumstances.
 Project A project described in an application for grant funding under this grant opportunity.
 Research Administration Officer The officer nominated by a MRFF Eligible Organisation as its contact person for the purpose of grant applications and grant agreements.
 Selection process The method used to select potential grantees.
 This process may involve comparative assessment of applications or the assessment of applications against the eligibility criteria and/or the assessment criteria.
 Sapphire NHMRC's online grant and application management system.
 Value with relevant money Value with relevant money in this document is a judgement based on the Grant Proposal representing an efficient, effective, economical and ethical use of public resources and determined from a variety of considerations.
-When administering a grant opportunity, the relevant financial and non-financial costs and benefits of each proposal are considered including, but not limited to: the quality of the Grant Proposal and activities fitness for purpose of the proposal in contributing to government objectives that the absence of a grant is likely to prevent the grantee and government's outcomes being achieved the potential grantee's relevant experience and performance history.
+When administering a grant opportunity, the relevant financial and non-financial costs and benefits of each proposal are considered including, but not limited to: - the quality of the Grant Proposal and activities fitness for purpose of the proposal in contributing to government objectives that the absence of a grant is likely to prevent the grantee and government's outcomes being achieved the potential grantee's relevant experience and performance history.